Haere Mai

 programmes.
 This includes a fully equipped fitness centre staffed with qualified coaches, with membership open to

 all Dio students and staff.
-As well as the extra-curricular sports, we have school-wide athletics, swimming and
+As well as extra-curricular sport we have school-wide athletics, swimming and cross-country events as our main inter house competitions.

 Sports Council and Code Captains